OliverWales/toroidal-tag-sim/README.md

-# You Are IT
+# Toroidal Tag Simulator

-An agent based simulation of the classic playground game It (AKA Tag), implemented in `Rust` using `Piston` for graphics.
+An agent based simulation of the classic playground game It (AKA Tag) as played by several thousand rational(-ish) agents on the surface of a torus.
+Implemented in `Rust` using `Piston` for graphics.

 ## How to Run